uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 So, to me that’s part of what reconciliation looks like.[^95]

 Language instruction may require innovative approaches, including the use of Elders and others as teachers and the use of immersion programs.
-Education institutions must
+Education institutions must<!--x-->
 be flexible and responsive in their attempts to encourage the teaching of Aboriginal languages.
 They should be prepared to draw on the available resources within Aboriginal communities to facilitate the teaching and transmission of Aboriginal languages.
 More formal training opportunities are also required.

-Call to Action
+#### Call to Action

-16)	 We call upon post-secondary institutions to create university and college degree and diploma programs in Aboriginal languages.
+16. We call upon post-secondary institutions to create university and college degree and diploma programs in Aboriginal languages.

-Reclaiming names
+### Reclaiming names

 As a result of the residential school experience, many Aboriginal people lost their language and lost touch with their culture.
 Many also suffered a loss of a different sort.